ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/06-union-find.md

 ### Path compression

-The weighted union rule helps to minimize the depth of the tree, but we can do better than this.
+The weighted union rule helps to minimise the depth of the tree, but we can do better than this.
 [Path compression]{.term} is
 a method that tends to create extremely shallow trees.
 Path compression